Northern Circuit Route Kilimanjaro

 It then joins the Rongai route to climb the summit from the eastern side and descend straight down the southern Mweka route.

-The newest route up Mount Kilimanjaro just might be its best.
-That’s because the Northern Circuit route is a combination of all of the best elements of the other routes, rolled into one fantastic hike.
+The Northern Circuit route is the newest route up Mount Kilimanjaro and arguably the best.
+That’s because the a combination of all of the best elements of the other routes, rolled into one fantastic hike.
 If you’re looking for beautiful scenery, plenty of solitude, a healthy challenge, and the potential to spot wildlife, this is definitely the route for you.